The University of Aberdeen

 School of Law

 Stephanie's primary research interest are in Scots criminal law - particularly legal history, with a focus in procedural law and gender and the law.

-Law and the Prosecution of Crime before the Justiciary Court, from 1580-1660s in Scotland: this PhD project examines the impact of the polictial and social context on the prosecution of crimes.
-To what extent can it be said that the political and social context of the early modern period affected the prosecution of crimes?
-This project raises interesting questions about Scots criminal law in the early modern period - particularly with reference to gender and the law, crime and punishment and criminal liability.
-This project will explore two pleas of the crown: treason and homicide.
-Archival materials housed at the National Records of Scotland as well as printed sources will be utilized to examine early seventeenth century case law.
-Cases prosecuted before the Justiciary Court will also be catalogued in an index to her research.
+Law and the Prosecution of Crime before the justiciary court, from 1580-1650s in Scotland: this PhD project examines the impact of the polictial and social context on the prosecution of crimes.
+To what extent can it be said that the political and social context of the early-modern period affected the prosecution of crimes?
+This project will consider gender and the law, crime and punishment and criminal liability.
+Research conducted for this project will explore two pleas of the crown: treason and homicide.
+Archival materials housed at the National Records of Scotland (Edinburgh) as well as printed sources will be used to examine early-modern case law.
+Cases prosecuted before the justiciary court will also be catalogued in an index to her research.

 Elphinstone Scholarship (2017-2020)